kevin91nl/eflint-drones/README.md

 ## Development

 Follow the steps in the `eflint/README.md` file for a local installation of eFLINT.
 Make sure to add the `eflint-repl` executable to your `/usr/local/bin` such that it can be executed.

+## e-FLINT documentation

+e-FLINT documentation can be found on the [e-FLINT GitLab](https://gitlab.com/eflint/haskell-implementation).